microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     To enable this coordination, Office Online sends the :data:`App_LoadingStatus` message only after all of its message senders and listeners are available.
 In addition, Office Online listens for the :data:`Host_PostmessageReady` message from the outer frame.
-Until it receives this message, some UI, such as the **Share** button, is disabled.
+Until it receives this message, some UI, such as the :guilabel:`Share` button, is disabled.

     Until your host page receives the :data:`App_LoadingStatus` message, the Office Online frame cannot respond to any incoming messages except :data:`Host_PostmessageReady`.
 Office Online does not delay-load its